 Keep in mind that not all health insurance coverage is created equal.
 Here are some scenarios under which you may have health coverage but still need to sign up for Medicare when you turn 65.

 - You get your coverage through the Affordable Care Act’s (ACA) health insurance marketplace.
 Under the ACA, once you turn 65 you must transition from an ACA plan to Medicare.

 - You have COBRA.
 If you lost your job and signed up for COBRA to extend your employer’s health coverage, this does not protect you against late penalties for not signing up for Medicare.

 - You are covered under TRICARE.
 This program for retired military members is considered secondary coverage.
-This means that you must enroll in Medicare when you are eligible and then TRICARE will fill in the gaps for some services that Medicare doesn't cover.
+This means that you must enroll in Medicare when you are eligible, and then TRICARE will fill in the gaps for some services Medicare doesn’t cover.

 Late enrollment penalty

 If you don’t have the kind of health insurance that allows you to delay enrolling in Part B when you are first eligible, you will likely be subject to a late enrollment penalty.
 This penalty will increase your monthly Part B premium 10 percent for every 12 months you are late in enrolling.
 So the penalty increases the longer you go without Part B coverage.
 And you will have to pay that higher premium for as long as you have Medicare.

 The open enrollment period for Medicare lasts from Oct.
 15 to Dec.
 7, but don’t be misled.
 This is not the period for Americans to enroll in Medicare for the first time (unless, of course, the time frame happens to overlap with your initial enrollment period when you turn 65).
 The open enrollment period is a window during which people who already have Medicare review their coverage and decide whether to make any changes — for example, switching their Part D prescription drug plan or moving from one Medicare option to another.

 Special Enrollment Period